faizyakob/my-linux-repo/RHCSA/Learn series : AUTOFS.md

 **autofs** is used for automating the mounting of filesystems.
 It is most useful in multi-user environment where there are many directories mounting tasks to handle, which becoming repetitive over time.
 It also provides some automation with wildcard mapping, when centralized home directories is necessary to provide stricter control.

 Tips:
 1. If you are unable to change directory into the mountpoints, check the directory permission on the NFS server.
+Specifically for wildcard mapping, ensure each user can access its ```/home/``` directory by matching the UID.
 2. If solely using NFSv4, both **mountd** and **nfs-server** services share port 2049, so there are only 2 ports to be whitelisted.